jantznick/blog/posts/learning-with-large-datasets.md

 In my learning data science I like to work with publicly available datasets.
 There are quite a few places to get this, but one that I keep going back to are some of the open data sets from [Chicago](https://data.cityofchicago.org/) and [New York](https://opendata.cityofnewyork.us/).
 They just have great documentation and easy to download sets of data.
 The problem is they're often on the larger size and can take up a lot of computing resources for something like a Jupyter notebook where you may be working a lot when first learning.

 Luckily, you can go ahead and make mini versions of these datasets and then use them for any exploratory purposes before running full scripts on them, if you so choose.
 Here I will show you my approach to doing that.
-I realize there's ways to do this possibly by doing something like `ECHO head dataset.json > mini-dataset.json` but for purposes of learning I wanted to test my python skills.
+I realize there's ways to do this possibly by doing something like `ECHO head dataset.json > mini-dataset.json` but for purposes of learning I wanted to test my python skills. *Edit note: see bottom of page for a simple 1 liner in bash*

 My goal was to take all my data files, stored in a single folder and make versions of them starting with mini-*** to make them easier to work with.
 Maybe only 100-200 rows long.